hirotakaster/MQTT/README.md

 <pre>
    // device.1
    client.connect("spark-client", "user_1", "password1");
-   // other device
+   // other devices...
    client.connect("spark-client", "user_others", "password1");
 </pre>

-2. want to use over the 255 message size.
+### Want to use over the 255 message size.
 In this library, max MQTT message size is defined "MQTT_MAX_PACKET_SIZE 255" in header file.
 But If you want to use over 255bytes, use the constructor 4th argument.
 <pre>
     MQTT client("server_name", 1883, callback); // default 255bytes